Senexis/RDO-GG/news/2022-03-01-message-command-deprecation.md

 # Message Command Deprecation

 Message commands are deprecated and have been replaced with [Slash Commands](https://support.discord.com/hc/en-us/articles/1500000368501).
-This means that the bot will not reply to commands using the prefix set by the guild but will instead only use commands that start with a `/`.
+This means that the bot will not reply to commands using the prefix set by the server but will instead only use commands that start with a `/`.
 For example, `!help` has now become `/help`.

 <!--truncate-->